lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 tags: [ Artificial Intelligence ]
 ---

 These are ***personal notes***, broadly intended to cover basics for machine learning, and artificial intelligence.
+Machine learning, and artificial intelligence are huge fields that share some foundational overlap but go in quite different directions.
+This ese notes are not comprehensive but aim to cover a significant portion of that common ground.

 ![Robot](/assets/artificial-intelligence.jpg)

-Some 'minor' caveats:
+Some minor caveats:
 * This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 Don't get upset.